jiali-ms/JLM/README.md

 ## decoder
 For Chinese and Japanese input, decoder is used to decode the converted sentence from user keyboard input.
 It is also useful in many other applications like the LM stage of speech recognition, or the output part of seq2seq model.

 We implemented a standard Viterbi decoder with beam search.
-A very important to in combining decoder with deep learning LM is batching.
+A very important trick to combining decoder with deep learning LM is batching.
 Batch all the queries in a path all together saves tons of time.

 # How to use
 ## Corpus preparation